marmelab/react-admin/docs/TranslationSetup.md

 ## Supporting Multiple Languages

 If you want to let users switch the interface to another locale at runtime, import more than one translation package, and configure `ra-i18n-polyglot` to use them. `ra-i18n-polyglot` generates an `i18nProvider` based on a function parameter.
-The function takes a locale argument, and should return the translations for that locale.
+The function takes a locale argument and should return the translations for that locale.

 For instance, to support English and French: